saifalkurdi/HR-management-system/README.md

 # HR-management-system
-the first ques: i learned many things but it is difficult to me beacause i see many videos to create the constuct fuction. the second ques: it take of me alot of time.
+I do the render but it doesnt appear on the sreen. question one : i face a defecult to understand this type of code. question 2: it takes from me about 5 hours to understand.